Header Graphic

 (ii) The ACWIA/Training Fee

-As a result of the H-1B Visa Reform Act, most H-1B employers will need to pay an additional "training fee" over and above the $460 H-1B base fee.
+As a result of the H-1B Visa Reform Act, most H-1B employers will need to pay an additional "training fee" over and above the H-1B base fee and, where applicable, the asylum program fee.
 This additional fee also is known as the "ACWIA fee," after the acronym of the law that first brought it into effect.

 For sponsoring employers with 25 or fewer full-time employees, this fee will be $750; for sponsoring employers with more than 25 full-time employees, this fee will be $1,500.